 SOUTHAMPTON MARSHALL SCHOLARSHIP

-These Scholarships are for Graduate Study in any subject at either Masters or Doctoral level at the University of Southampton and will be for two years (with a possibility of a third year for doctoral studies).
+These Scholarships are for Graduate Study in any subject at either Masters or Doctoral level at the University of Southampton and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Southampton Marshall Scholarship candidates would be expected to study at Southampton.

-The University of Southampton began as the Hartley Institute in 1852 and gained its Royal Charter in 1952.It is a research-led university with many international partnerships and collaborations and is a founding member of the
+The University of Southampton began as the Hartley Institute in 1852 and gained its Royal Charter from Queen Elizabeth II in 1952.It is a research-led university with many international partnerships and collaborations and is a founding member of the

-Academically, the University of Southampton is a broad based university with eight faculties – Business and Law, Engineering and the Environment, Health Sciences, Humanities, Medicine, Natural and Environmental Sciences, Physical and Applied Sciences, Social and Human Sciences.
-There are exciting research, teaching and enterprise activities across all faculties with many interdisciplinary projects and collaborations in which individuals are encouraged to be innovative and entrepreneurial.
+Academically, the University of Southampton is a broad based university with eight faculties – Business and Law, Engineering and Environment, Health Sciences, Humanities, Medicine, Natural and Environmental Sciences and Physical Sciences and Engineering.